The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate

 This product will leave your car looking shiny and glass-like.
 Furthermore, it will provide another layer of protection against the elements, mainly water.
 Forget about the persistent water streaks and smudges.
 The deep shine will remain even after your car gets exposed to heavy rain.

 Moreover, this product has another great feature.
 You can use it to treat and protect other exterior surfaces, not just the car body.
 Use it on your plastic and rubber trims, and protect them as well.

 As with all other spray waxes, the California Gold Spray is easy to use.
 However, you might need to buff it in a bit more if you want a deep shine.

-- 24oz of product lasts a long time
+- Pros: Budget-friendly product.
+Perfect for touch-up wax.
+24 oz of product lasts a long time.

-- A bit too watery for a liquid detailing wax
+- Cons: A bit too watery for a liquid detailing wax.

 What to Look for in a Spray Wax